Monday, October 7, 2024

 It is a common public belief that carbohydrate intake leads to a “sugar rush”, which enhances mood.
 This theory, however, remains controversial as shown by the scientific literature.

-While there is some research to support carbohydrate intake on cognition, especially when performing tasks that are physically and cognitively demanding, a large number of recent studies suggest that consumption of carbohydrates does not increase mood, and can instead lead to a sugar crash and a negative effect on mood.
+While there is some research to support carbohydrate intake on cognition, especially when performing tasks that are physically and cognitively demanding, a large number of studies suggest that consumption of carbohydrates does not increase mood, and can instead lead to a sugar crash and a negative effect on mood.

 A review published in Neuroscience and Biobehavioral Reviews by researchers from Germany and England included 31 studies and more than 1200 participants that aimed to determine the effects of carbohydrate intake on several aspects of mood such as fatigue, tension, alertness, and depression.